dventimihasura/hasura-projects/libpq-failover-1/README.md

 ```shell
 curl 'http://localhost:8080/v1/graphql' -H 'Accept-Encoding: gzip, deflate, br' -H 'Content-Type: application/json' -H 'Accept: application/json' -H 'Connection: keep-alive' -H 'Origin: chrome-extension://flnheeellpciglgpaodhkhmapeljopja' -H 'x-hasura-admin-secret: ijawqhgVtsykcSJxCRYpAEYnmM475uGbATuyyG5kGHt83M8BUMNhkPH2IH6o4WL9' -H 'x-hasura-user-id: 530df8ec-8fa4-4a9a-8c18-2eb6715d2e08' --data-binary '{"query":"query{account(limit:10){id name orders{region status order_details{product{name price}units}}}}","variables":{}}' --compressed | jq -r '.'
 ```

+## Notes ##

+There are several things to note here.
+First, this POC sets up a simple toy replication scheme between multiple databases (primary, secondary) using streaming replication.
+An easy way to do this is to use the bitnami-docker-postgresql Docker image.
+This is a version of PostgreSQL packaged up in a Docker image, augmented with an easy way to set up streaming replication:  just specify certain environment variables.

+Second, a third database called `metadata` is used to house the Hasura metadata.
+This isn't strictly necessary, but housing the metadata in a different database is a feature Hasura offers.
+Moreover it just simplifies matters for demonstration purposes since only the data and not the metadata is experiencing failover.

+Third, failover is simulated in two steps.
+The read-only secondary is promoted to being a read-write primary.
+Then, the original read-write primary is stopped to simulate failure.
+The bitnami Docker image is set up to respond to the creation of a special `trigger_file` in the `/tmp` folder.
+A read-only secondary instance will notice the presence of this file and automatically promote itself to a primary read-write node.
+The original read-write instance is of course stopped with a simple Docker Compose command to stop its service.

+## Summary ##

+Again, HA is a broad topic.
+It can apply not just to the data sources that Hasura uses, but to the Hasura instances itself, as well as to other components in an application (cache layers, integration points, etc.)  HA can be applied in layers and its application in those layers can even overlap.
+Moreover, there are many different ways to layer in HA capabilities.

+This POC illustrates just *one* way to layer in *one* element of HA in *one* component:  *failover* in the *database* using *libpq*.
+This is a nice feature of the libpq libary, it's available to almost any application that is built with libpq, it's therefore available in Hasura, and it can be a *part* of an emerging HA story for any project that uses Hasura.